Everything you need in one place for journalists interested in the MTP sector.

 MTPConnect is an established independent and trusted voice, calling for change to support the sector.
 It fosters collaboration and competition, aggregates existing knowledge and shares it with the broader sector.
 Finally, it jointly funds projects that address the Sector Growth Priorities and the constraints and gaps identified in the sector.

 The MTPConnect head office is located at the New Horizons Building at Monash University in Melbourne, co-located with CSIRO and other industry partners.
-There are also key hubs at the University of Sydney’s Institute of Biomedical Engineering and Technology and the Medical Device Research Institute at Flinders University at Tonsley in Adelaide.
+There are also key hubs at the University of Sydney’s Institute of Biomedical Engineering and Technology, the Medical Device Research Institute at Flinders University at Tonsley in Adelaide and the Harry Perkins Institute of Medical Research in Perth.